HaxeBeluga/beluga/doc/01-Getting started.md

 > haxe TestSetupProject.hxml
 ```

-Point your document root to TestProject/bin folder
+Point your document root to TestProject/bin folder,
+and don't forget to activate the apache module rewrite.

 You can now access to your website with a working login form !